dagda1/blog/source/_posts/2014-12-13-transducers.markdown

 (fn [arr x] (.push arr x) arr)
 {% endcodeblock %}

-But as it turns out, this also does not work because it does not implement the result arity of the transducer function which expects an extra arity.
+But as it turns out, this also does not work because a reducing function to transduce has to have 0, 1 and 2 arities and our reducing function only has 1.

 As it turns out, both clojure and clojurescript provide a function called <a href="https://clojure.github.io/clojure/branch-master/clojure.core-api.html#clojure.core/completing" target="_blank">completing</a> that takes a function and returns a function that is suitable for transducing by wrapping the reducing funtion and adding an extra arity that simply calls the <a href="https://clojuredocs.org/clojure.core/identity" target="_blank">identity</a> function behind the scenes.
+Below is the ```completing``` function from the ```clojure.core``` source.
+{% gist ce5e4794555b5330e0d0 %}

 My final code ended up looking like this:
 {% codeblock %}